What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 • Real Estate Appraisal: Aims to estimate the fair market value of a property for various purposes beyond mortgages.
 These purposes can include:

-• Selling: Helps sellers set a competitive asking price and understand market conditions.
+• Selling: Helps sellers set a competitive asking price and understand market conditions through pre-listing appraisals.

 • Estate Planning: Provides an accurate valuation for inheritance purposes.

-• Taxes: Assists in determining property taxes or challenging tax assessments.
+• Taxes: Assists in determining property taxes or challenging tax assessments according to NYC Department of Finance guidelines.

 • Divorce Settlements: Provides a neutral assessment of property value for equitable division.